Mobiliteitsfabriek/nextrelease-test/README.md

-# nextrelease-test 🐠
+# Release management test

-Test for [nextrelease.io](https://nextrelease.io) changelog management.
+Test for release and changelog management.

-This repository is a dry run with multiple branches, PRs and tags to see if nextrelease can serve our needs.
+This repository is a dry run with multiple branches, PRs and tags to see what configuration can serve our needs.

 ## master